Palestine/Israel and the International

 - Term 1

-At the end of the course, students should be able to demonstrate
+At the end of the module, students should be able to demonstrate

 - a critical understanding of the Israeli political system, stakeholders and institutions.